The Lively Blog

 5. Check to see if there are ways you can minimize costs

 Keeping costs down is on every employer’s mind.
-Much has been written of the sharp rise in the consumer price index (CPI) this year, and inflation in health plans has lagged this number 8.5% (CPI) to 3.7% (health plans).
-Until now.
-The cost of health plans to employers is expected to increase 6.5% in 2023 and your clients are likely looking to you to help them contain this increase.
+Much has been written of the sharp rise in the consumer price index (CPI) in the past few years, and a recent report by Lively found that HR leaders expect health insurance costs to rise up to 35% in the next year.
+Your clients are likely cost sensitive and looking to you to help them contain this increase.

-Use their responses to your questions about their business objectives, growth plans, etc. to design a benefits plan and contribution strategy that maximizes the value of the benefits plan for the company and employees.
+Use their responses to your questions about their business objectives, growth plans, and employee needs to design a benefits plan and contribution strategy that maximizes the value of the benefits plan for the company and employees.

 Get started with Lively